 Obama’s Executive Action on Immigration Explained

-In the immigration context, parole refers to allowing an individual to temporarily enter the United States for purposes of significant public benefit or for humanitarian reasons without technically admitting the person into the country.
+In the immigration context, parole refers to admit an individual to temporarily enter the United States for purposes of significant public benefit or for humanitarian reasons without technically admitting the person into the country.

 President Obama’s immigration reform changes somewhat the policy.